 so your stress is always in front of me.

 Even if your mother neglects you

 I will never forget you.”

 “My love is everlasting

 and burns like a fire

-Yes, it might seem like a fairy tale to expect Love to rescue us, but for now all you need to know is that Love cares for you and wants to shelter you from the wolves.
-You might not realize it yet, but Perfect love is a real Person and He is getting ready to cast out your fear—but only if you allow Him.
+Yes, it might seem like a fairy tale to expect Love to rescue you, but for now all you need to know is that Love cares and wants to shelter you from the wolves.
+You might not realize it yet, but Perfect love is getting ready to cast out your fear—but only if you choose Love.